-I recommend standing overhead pressing to everyone, including people who also want to develop a handstand.
 The standing overhead press is better than the handstand for progressing in vertical pushing strength because it is more easily scaled and incrementally progressed than any handstand or handstand press variation.

 You will do the standing overhead press because it increases the strength of your base and teaches you how to use your body as a unit to transmit force from your feet through your torso to your arms.

 You can do the standing overhead press with a barbell or an X3 bar and resistance bands.
 Either has the advantage of systematic incremental progression, while resistance bands have the advantage of providing increased resistance in the overhead position where you are stronger.

 The barbell press is fundamental and superior to the dumbbell press for several reasons, including: 1) it is easier to load and systematically progress a barbell than dumbbells; 2) it is easier to safely get a barbell to your shoulders – using a rack – than to get dumbbells of adequate weight to your shoulders; and 3) overall the barbell provides a superior neuromuscular stimulus due to a combination of stabilizing and greater load.1

 You need to think big on this.
 If you want really big shoulders and triceps, you should gradually progress to doing standing presses with a resistance/load equal to your body weight for a set of 6-10 repetitions.
 When you reach that goal, aim for a load 25% greater than your bodyweight.